revaturelabs/interviewquestions/Interview Ques/oops.md

 <blockquote>

-The interface in Java is a mechanism to achieve abstraction.
-There can be only abstract methods in the Java interface without the method body.
+The interface in java is a mechanism to achieve abstraction.
+There can be only abstract methods in the java interface without the method body.

 </blockquote>